Public Involvement and News

 - Freedom of Information Law (FOIL) - How to request information from NYSDEC under the New York State Freedom of Information Law (FOIL)

 - Citizen Participation - Opportunities to provide input on proposed regulations,view permit applications,learn about hearings and important meetings and to become involved in the State Environmental Quality Review.

 - Environmental Justice - The Environmental Justice Program focuses on improving the environment in communities, specifically minority and low-income communities, and addressing disproportionate adverse environmental impacts that may exist in those communities.

-- Environmental Notice Bulletin (ENB) - Publishes weekly on Wednesdays
+- Environmental Notice Bulletin (ENB) - The ENB is published weekly on Wednesdays.